 - 1) Governance must be appropriate to the nature, scale and complexity of the business of an insurance undertaking. - 2) Governance shall at least ensure a transparent organisational structure with a clear allocation and appropriate segregation of responsibilities and an effective system for the transmission of information. - 3) Insurance undertakings must issue and implement written governance policies. - 4) Governance shall be subject to regular internal review.
 The written policies must be reviewed at least once a year and adjusted in the event of significant changes in the circumstances on which they are based.
-Governance requires the written approval of the competent governing body. - 5) Insurance undertakings shall have the appropriate, necessary and proportionate systems, resources, and procedures for developing and implementing governance; they must take reasonable steps to ensure continuity and regularity in the performance of their activities, including the development and observance of contingency plans, and they must be able to take the necessary measures in the event of significant changes in regard to their business or systems. - 6) The Government shall provide details by ordinance.
+Governance requires the written approval of the competent governing body. - 5) Insurance undertakings shall have the appropriate, necessary and proportionate systems, resources, and procedures for developing and implementing governance; they must take reasonable steps to ensure continuity and regularity in the performance of their activities, including the development and observance of contingency plans, and they must be able to take the necessary measures in the event of significant changes in regard to their business or systems.
+In particular, they shall set up and manage network and information systems in accordance with Regulation (EU) 2022/25549.10 - 6) The Government shall provide details by ordinance.